New Boeing quality issue means fewer 737 MAXs for airlines this summer

 Since the MAX returned to service in December 2020 after the grounding following two fatal crashes, more than 750 of the jets have been delivered to customers.
 About 250 previously built jets are still parked on the ground in long-term storage.

-A large subset of both those sets of MAXs may need reworked.
+A large subset of both those collections of MAXs may need to be reworked.

+In the meantime, Calhoun reiterated Boeing’s assurance that “this is not a safety of flight concern and the in-service fleet can continue to operate safely.”

-Just a week ago, after announcing encouraging March jet deliveries, Boeing Calhoun must have been looking forward to speaking at the AGM of steady progress toward recovery after four bleak years of repeated missteps.
+Just a week ago, after announcing encouraging March jet deliveries, Calhoun must have been looking forward to speaking at the AGM of steady progress toward recovery after four bleak years of repeated missteps.

 Instead, Calhoun on Tuesday was forced to fight this latest fire.